-Online dating agencies are very popular, however if you're looking for love, don't be lured into giving money for airline tickets, sick relatives and other plausible, but fake, reasons.
+Online dating agencies are very popular and Albania isn't the only country with this issue.
+However if you're looking for love, don't be lured into giving money for airline tickets, sick relatives and other plausible, but fake, reasons.

 Some of these love scammers will build up the online relationship for months before asking for money.
 You should always be wary of people being especially keen to come and visit you, and requests for money, usually cash, as these are typical moves by these heart and money thieves.

 Many students and gap year travellers like to earn money while making their way around the world and find jobs in interesting places.

 Unfortunately there have been reports of some Albanian agencies not being quite what they seem and potential employees have found themselves without a placement despite parting with a hefty agency fee.

 Check the bona fides of any agency as best you can.
 Ask them for details of past employees and contact them yourself.
 Legitimate agencies will be happy to hand over details.